Blog > Category Post > Posted: 2020-Feb-23, Updated: 2020-Sep-29

 Metal spacers that combine with a secure foam top provide stability, flexibility and typically out-perform metal spacers by proving a superior reduction in heat transfer and condensation.

 Although plastic composite materials are still rigid in nature, they do not exchange extreme temperatures the way metals do (less conductive) making their insulating properties more efficient.
-One interesting feature about these spacers is that some products allow for the consumer to choose from a selection of colours.
+One interesting feature about these spacers is that some products allow the consumer to choose from a selection of colours.

 Because foam (silicone foam or ethylene-propylene-diene-monomer (EPDM)) spacers have no metal in their construction, they are arguably the most energy-efficient spacer, dramatically reducing heat/cold transfer.